Would you like to whip up a super cute, easy, chocolate-free Easter treat? It’s so simple to stitch.

 Step 1 – Cutting out your bunny

-Cut out your printed bunny pattern following the black outline.
+Cut out your printed bunny template following the black outline.
 Fold your piece of felt over and pin the bunny pattern in place (through both layers of felt).

 Cut carefully around the bunny template.
-Remove your pattern (and save for later) and pin your cut out bunny together.
+Remove your template (and save for later) and pin your cut out bunny together.

 Step 2 – Stitching Time

 Use a ‘blanket stitch’ to keep the felt neat.
-However, if you are new to hand stitching, an ‘overcast stitch’ will work just as well.
+However, if you are new to hand stitching, an ‘overcast’ or ‘whip’ stitch’ will work just as well.
 If you have a young one trying their hand at stitching, start with a ‘running stitch’.

-Stop stitching about three centimetres before you meet up with where you began.
+Stop stitching about an inch (or 2.5cm) before you meet up with where you began.
 Don’t finish off your stitch though, and make sure you leave the thread where it is, so you can finish off the stitching after you add the stuffing.